 Quick Answer

-As of April 27, 2026, the eight most common types of mortgage loans include conventional, fixed-rate, adjustable-rate, high-balance, jumbo, VA, reverse, and FHA loans.
-The 2026 conforming loan limit for a single-family home is $806,500, and FHA loan limits have risen to $524,225 in most U.S. markets.
+The eight most common types of mortgage loans include conventional, fixed-rate, adjustable-rate, high-balance, jumbo, VA, reverse, and FHA loans.
+The conforming loan limit for a single-family home in most of the U.S. is $726,200, and FHA loan limits are $472,030 in most U.S. markets.

 Key Takeaways

-• The conforming loan limit for a single-family home in most of the U.S. is $806,500 in 2026, as set by the Federal Housing Finance Agency.
+- The conforming loan limit for a single-family home in most of the U.S. is $726,200, as set by the Federal Housing Finance Agency.

 Conventional Loans

-These loans are not insured or guaranteed by the federal government and are designed to be conservative.
+Not backed by any federal agency, conventional loans are designed to be conservative.
 They come with a variety of down payment options and interest rates that can be fixed or adjustable.
-Conventional loans can be an excellent choice for first-time home buyers because they typically require lower cash down payments than other types of loans.
-Another advantage is the ability to have subordinate financing for the purchase, which allows for a larger loan amount with less cash on hand upfront.
-The conforming loan limit for a single-family home in most of the U.S. is $806,500 in 2026, as announced by the Federal Housing Finance Agency (FHFA).
-Lenders such as Chase, Wells Fargo, and Rocket Mortgage all offer conventional loan products with varying down payment requirements, and the CFPB recommends comparing APR — not just the interest rate — when evaluating these options.
+For first-time buyers, one real draw is the lower upfront cash requirement compared to many other loan types.
+Borrowers can also arrange subordinate financing, which makes it possible to fund a larger purchase with less cash on hand at closing.
+The conforming loan limit for a single-family home in most of the U.S. is $726,200, as announced by the Federal Housing Finance Agency (FHFA).
+The CFPB recommends comparing APR rather than the interest rate alone when evaluating conventional loan offers, since fees can vary considerably between lenders.

 Fixed-Rate Mortgages